apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ### Configuration

 * **dfs.storage.policy.enabled** - for enabling/disabling the storage policy feature.
 The default value is `true`.
+* **dfs.datanode.data.dir** - on each data node, the comma-separated storage locations should be tagged with their storage types.
+This allows storage policies to place the blocks on different storage types according to policy.
+For example:

+    1. A datanode storage location /grid/dn/disk0 on DISK should be configured with `[DISK]file:///grid/dn/disk0`
+    2. A datanode storage location /grid/dn/ssd0 on SSD can should configured with `[SSD]file:///grid/dn/ssd0`
+    3. A datanode storage location /grid/dn/archive0 on ARCHIVE should be configured with `[ARCHIVE]file:///grid/dn/archive0`
+    4. A datanode storage location /grid/dn/ram0 on RAM_DISK should be configured with `[RAM_DISK]file:///grid/dn/ram0`

+    The default storage type of a datanode storage location will be DISK if it does not have a storage type tagged explicitly.

 Mover - A New Data Migration Tool
 ---------------------------------